Inserting Images Into VAF Forums Threads by Doug Reeves

 Home > Articles > Inserting Images Into Your VansAirForceForums Messages

 There are many photo-sharing websites online and just about anything will work, but as with everything in life you get what you pay for.
-'Free' sites are rarely free, so spending $20/yr for a high capacity, high res photo sharing account somewhere might not be the craziest idea.
-Thank goodness these things exist, because the last thing in the world I want to be responsible for is the pictures from 23,000+ people!!!
+'Free' sites aren't free, so spending $20/yr for a high capacity, high res photo sharing account somewhere is the smart move.
+Thank goodness these things exist, because the last thing in the world I want to be responsible for is the pictures from ~25,000+ people!!!
 I work hard enough now, and don't want to add THAT headache to the pile!
 Every now and then I'll get an email along the lines of I *should* be hosting my own pictures, that it's my responsibility to take care of these images forever, even after the original poster passes on.
-I would ask those folks to consider just how much disk space that would require (the pictures uploaded by over 23,000 users), what that might cost to host, and what effort it would take to manage.
+I would ask those folks to consider just how much disk space that would require (the pictures uploaded by over ~24,000 users), what that might cost to host, and what effort it would take to manage.
 MUCH more than the money coming in would pay for, I can assure you that!

 Related: Do you know how many Facebook users die daily?
 Ten thousand (428 every hour).
 My point is that users come and go in all forms of social media, they live and die.
 Nothing is forever.
 It's life.
 If you see a picture you really like, please save a copy to your local drive.